-- 1.9 We ensure that all children are safeguarded while on or off academy premises and are proactive about anticipating and managing risks that children face in the wider community and online.
+1.9 We ensure that all children are safeguarded while on or off academy premises and are proactive about anticipating and managing risks that children face in the wider community and online.
 To support this the academy assesses the risks and issues in the wider community when considering the well-being and safety of its learners.
-Due to the context of our academy, our children may be at greater risk of Domestic abuse, mental health issues and neglect but we are mindful that all types of abuse and risk could be encountered by students in our school. - 1.10 To protect our learners, we have a Prevent action plan/risk assessment and are part of the Stopping Domestic Abuse Together (SDAT) initiative (Derby and Derbyshire's local version of Operation Encompass) We support our students in school and work with external agencies to support our students who may be experiencing issues related to prevent or domestic abuse.
+Due to the context of our academy, our children may be at greater risk of Domestic abuse, mental health concerns and neglect but we are mindful that all types of abuse and risk could be encountered by students in our school.

+- 1.10 To protect our learners, we have a Prevent action plan/risk assessment and are part of the Stopping Domestic Abuse Together (SDAT) initiative (Derby and Derbyshire's local version of Operation Encompass) We support our students in school and work with external agencies to support our students who may be experiencing issues related to prevent or domestic abuse.
 These topics and others such as online safety, healthy relationships, to name but a few, are discussed as part of our personal development curriculum and through safeguarding assemblies. - 1.11 The academy recognises we have an important role to play in multi-agency safeguarding arrangements and contributes to multi-agency working as set out in Working Together to Safeguard Children (2023) (Note: this is currently under consultation).
-As a relevant agency, the academy understands its role within local safeguarding arrangements and operates in accordance with the Derby and Derbyshire Safeguarding Children multi-agency procedures, including the local criteria for action (known as the Threshold document) and local protocols for assessment in Derby and Derbyshire.

-- 1.12 To support key multi-agency safeguarding communications we have a dedicated secure safeguarding email address safeguarding @ben.srscmat.co.uk which is accessible by at least two members of our safeguarding staff.
-During the academy term and in academy hours, this is checked daily.
-An 'out of office' message is operational during other times and in academy holidays to advise partner agencies if and how often messages will be checked/responded to and when the academy will reopen. - 1.13 The academy is also aware of and implements any local learning where appropriate, such as those as outlined in DDSCP Briefing note: safeguarding school age children and learning from case reviews and other DDSCP briefing notes located in the multi-agency safeguarding children procedures document library.
+As a relevant agency, the academy understands its role within local safeguarding arrangements and operates in accordance with the Derbyshire Safeguarding Children multi-agency procedures, including the local criteria for action (known as the Threshold document) and local protocols for assessment in Derby and Derbyshire. - 1.12 To support key multi-agency safeguarding communications we have a dedicated secure safeguarding email address, safeguarding@ben.srscmat.co.uk which is accessible by at least two members of our safeguarding staff, and is checked between Monday and Friday, all year.
+An 'out of office' message is operational during other times and in academy holidays to advise partner agencies if and how often messages will be checked/responded to and when the academy will reopen. - 1.13 The academy is also aware of and implements any local learning where appropriate, such as those as outlined in the DDSCP briefing notes located in the multi-agency safeguarding children procedures document library.
 The safeguarding team work with many external agencies to support vulnerable students, including Early Help services, Social Care, School Health, CAMHS, Action for children, Safe and Sound, Love 4 Life, Breakout, to name but a few.
-We maintain strong links with these agencies using referral services, holding professionals' meetings for individual students and their families and carers.
+We maintain strong links with these agencies using referral services, holding professionals meetings for individual students and their families and carers.